iambhvsh/xpense/README.md

 ### Automated Builds (GitHub Actions)

 Every push to `main` automatically triggers a build workflow that:
+- ✅ Installs dependencies
 - ✅ Builds the web app with Vite
-- ✅ Syncs with Capacitor
+- ✅ Adds Android platform with Capacitor
+- ✅ Syncs web assets to Android
-- ✅ Compiles the Android APK
+- ✅ Compiles the Android APK with Gradle
 - ✅ Uploads the APK as a downloadable artifact

 **Download your APK:**